techidaily/site-win11-tips/source/_posts/unlocking-power-management-features-for-maximum-efficiency.md

  Although the Settings app is the most commonly used method for configuring the battery saver mode in Windows, it's not the only option available.
 You can also use a command-line tool like Command Prompt or Windows PowerShell to configure the battery saver mode to turn on automatically.
 Here are the steps for the same.

-1. Use one of the[many ways to open Command Prompt or PowerShell](https://www.makeuseof.com/windows-open-command-prompt-powershell/) on your PC.
+1. Use one of the [many ways to open Command Prompt or PowerShell](https://www.makeuseof.com/windows-open-command-prompt-powershell/) on your PC.
 2. Type the following command in the console and press**Enter** .
 `powercfg /setdcvalueindex scheme_current sub_energysaver esbattthreshold <BatteryPercentage>`